IascAtBrock/IASC-2P02-TeamPresentations-backup/theoretical discussion/theoreticaldiscussion.md

 Zotero fits the intersection between computation and textuality

-Zotero is a software tool that allows the user to archive research findings the may come across
+Zotero is a software tool that allows the user to archive research findings they may come across

 To a humanist, any computational technology is potentially tool, text and metaphor